Northern Pike Fishing

 Lures that are very large including big spoons, spinner baits, crank baits and stick baits are all effective for catching big pike.

 When fishing for large northern pike you need to have wire leaders with a strength of 80 to 100 pound test.
 Big pike will cut though smaller line very easily.

 A large net ideally made with rubber mesh and big enough to handle the largest fish in the lake is essential for making the landing and release of the fish as safe as possible for both you and the fish.

-Fish hook removers or a pair of long needle nose pliers help you remove hooks that are difficult to get at.
+Special hook removers or a pair of long needle-nose pliers help you remove hooks that are difficult to reach.
 You want to avoid putting you fingers into the mouth of a big pike at all costs.

 Small And Medium Pike

 Here is the gear you need for catching small and medium pike.
 Little pike are feisty and can provide great fun for all anglers.
 Just be careful when removing the hook.
 Small pike have razor-sharp teeth.